ggogel/seafile-containerized/README.md

 ### Docker Swarm

-If you want to stacks on a Docker Swarm with multiple nodes or if you want to run replicas of the frontend (clustering), there several things you have to consider first.
+If you want to deploy this stack on a Docker Swarm with multiple nodes or if you want to run replicas of the frontend (clustering), there are several things you have to consider first.

 **Important:** You can only deploy multiple replicas of the frontend services *seahub* and *seahub-media*.
 Deploying replicas of the backend or the database would cause data inconsistency or even data corruption.